 There are still other avenues for vertical integration.
 Let’s assume that you now run 20 crews in your mechanical company and purchase over a $1 million per year in copper tubing from a local metal supplier.
 Now it is time to research the possibility of buying directly from the manufacturer of copper tubing.
 You are effectively knocking out the distributor (middleman).

 In a real life example that I was a part of occurred with a residential contractor.
 He was building more than 13 homes per year and kept a brick layer busy pretty much 50% of the time.
 The brick mason was exhausted by having to not only run the jobs but having to go out and do marketing, managing the financials, and having the financial depth to pay all the various bills.
-So the contractor created a partnership relationship with the brick mason and brought the entire crew into the company.
+The contractor created a partnership relationship with the brick mason and brought the entire crew into the company.
 He then went to a few of his closet fellow contractors and farmed out the brick mason to them to fill the down time periods.

 Notice how the contractor is using ‘Upstream Integration’ to gain control over the brick mason and bring those profits in house?

 To apply vertical integration in small business, don’t leverage the economy of scale too much.
 If that brick mason was only used by the contractor 20% of the time, I believe the contractor would over extend his reach because it will be difficult to find work for the open 80% time frame.
-So as the provider of goods or services to your company he has more and more of his capacity of operations consumed by you, the greater the likelihood of success in integrating his operation with yours.
+As the provider of goods or services to your company he has more and more of his capacity of operations consumed by you, the greater the likelihood of success in integrating his operation with yours.

 I’ve seen in other businesses too.
 Farmer markets will often control the sources of the vegetables or fruit by growing the produce themselves.
 In one case that I witnessed, the stand sold baked fruit desert pies.
 When the volume had reached several dozen per day, the owner decided to control the quality and quantity by baking them in one of his customer’s restaurants.
 To compliment this, he used his own fruit from the stand!

-So vertical integration is possible in small business, but you need to think it through.
+Vertical integration is possible in small business, but you need to think it through.
 The best way is to write it down and identify the possible positive attributes and the drawbacks.
 Clearly document how this can go wrong.
 There are a lot of issues related to the various risks involved and finally there are economic concerns to address too.

 Issues Related to Risk and Economics